 Thanks to the discovery of its active ingredient tetrahydrocannabinol (THC) in the 1960s, cannabis, together with its derivatives and extracts, has gained much more therapeutic significance.

 All the existing facts about cannabis and its extracts has led Josh Stanley and his brothers to develop a non-psychotropic version of marijuana.
-This innovative solution can help patients suffering from pediatric epilepsy.
+This innovative solution is used to try to help patients suffering from pediatric epilepsy.

 Cannabidiol, also called CBD, is one of the 60 different types of cannabinoid molecules contained in the plant known as Cannabis sativa.
 Cannabidiol is the next most widely known active ingredient after THC or delta-9-tetrahydrocannabinol found in marijuana.
 Overall, there are more than 400 active elements in marijuana.

-Increasingly, research in the field shows that CBD can be therapeutically effective and beneficial.
+Increasingly, research in the field shows that CBD may be therapeutically effective and beneficial.
 It may provide anti-psychotic, anti-vascular, hypnotic, neuroprotective, and sedative effects for users.

-It is also important to know that CBD has non-psychoactive effects.
-This makes CBD a safer medicine with fewer side effects than THC.
+It is important to note that CBD has non-psychoactive effects.
+This makes CBD an appealing alternative with fewer side effects than THC.

-According to the British Journal of Clinical Pharmacology, CBD has the following medical properties: anti-emetic, anti-convulsant, anti-psychotic, anti-inflammatory, anti-oxidant, anti-cancer, and anti-depressant.
-Be aware that most of the results are presented in animal studies.
+According to the British Journal of Clinical Pharmacology, CBD may have the following medical properties: anti-emetic, anti-convulsant, anti-psychotic, anti-inflammatory, anti-oxidant, anti-cancer, and anti-depressant.
+Be aware that most of the results are presented in animal studies and additional studies are still needed.

 However, CBD remains illegal in a number of places worldwide.
 The US considers CBD a Schedule I drug, though this year the US FDA approved Epidiolex, a pharmaceutical version of cannabidiol, for clinical trials.
 Canada refers to CBD as a Schedule II drug.

-In the US, CBD can be used to treat various inflammatory and neurodegenerative problems, according to a US Health and Human Service patent.
+In the US, CBD may be used to treat various inflammatory and neurodegenerative problems, according to a US Health and Human Service patent.

 To conclude, it is important to mention that the truth about CBD and its effects calls for pretty complex studies.
 Known and unknown facts about cannabis state that not a single component of the mentioned plant is entirely harmful or useful.
 However, more positive evidence is yet to be found.
 Sadie and thousands of other children suffering from seizures should never be left to chance.
 They are waiting for brighter days to come!